 Issues associated with relational architectures

-The use of data for multiple purposes - and therefore the end of silos - is subject to several barriers in classical architectures:
+The use of data for multiple purposes is subject to several barriers in classical architectures:

-This is the reality of traditional information systems that are based on relational databases suited to so-called transactional applications (e.g. updating of a customer account, a stock, etc.).
+This is the reality of traditional information systems.
+They are based on relational databases suited to so-called transactional applications (e.g. updating of a customer account, a stock, etc.).
 However, these transactional data will soon represent less than 5% of the total volume of data that companies process.

-In doing so, any process becomes a succession of events or micro-events that generate data which are as many time series or Geo Time Series™.
+In doing so, any process becomes a succession of events or micro-events that generate data which are as many time series or Geo Time Series.

 By relating all data back to time (and geo location when available), it becomes possible to cross many and heterogeneous data streams in a much easier way than in conventional information systems.